Spring has now officially arrived, with Spring flora and fauna emerging much earlier than usual.

 Bird activity and song is noticeably ramping up, with male birds declaring their territories and pairing up with mates, especially during the increasingly noisy cacophony of the dawn chorus.
 Our resident birds’ numbers are significantly boosted by the progressive appearance of summer migrants from more southern climes, one of the earliest arrivals being the Chiff-Chaff whose distinctive two-tone song is heralded as a sound of spring.

-The most wildlife activity this month is to be found in ponds however, where there have already been instances of Frogs spawning although the subsequent freeze will have put an end to this.
-When the weather warms up there will be lots more gelatinous clumps of Frog and (later) Toad spawn, together with the writhing bodies of multiple adults whose sole focus is to mate!
+The most wildlife activity this month is to be found in ponds however, where there have already been instances of Frogs spawning.
+As the weather warms up there will be lots more gelatinous clumps of Frog and (later) Toad spawn, together with the writhing bodies of multiple adults whose sole focus is to mate!
 The tiny tadpoles within the eggs hatch after about a month to form a wriggling mass within the water.Lastly this month is most famous for its “Mad March” Hares, whose leaping and ‘boxing’ antics you may be lucky enough to witness upon the arable fields of the South Downs, as the females fend off the amorous attentions of enthusiastic males.